lordbeerus0505/Wildfire/README.md

 -OpenCV - cv2

 ## Datasets being used
-Images of smoke and fire.
+Images of smoke and fire retrieved from Kaggle and web scraping off bing's image search

 ## Technologies used
 Convolutional Neural Network - YOLO algorithm